Welcome to St Peter’s Catholic School

 Under this scheme, students who use local shops and amenities or visit public areas during normal school lesson times, may be asked to show an Authorised Student Pass which will have been issued by their school.
 Students who leave school, for any reason other than illness, will be expected to carry an Authorised Pass, which is issued by the school office.
 This will include students who visit the Doctor, Dentist, Hospital, or for a music exam etc., whether they are accompanied by a parent or not.
 We would like to point out that students seen in and around Bournemouth with parents will be challenged by members of the Police and Education Welfare Office.
 This can and has, caused embarrassment for some parents who have allowed their children to stay off school for no good reason.

 Where a student has an appointment before coming to school, a pass should be collected on the previous day.
-All passes must be returned to the school office when a student returns.
+All passes must be returned to the student hub when a student returns.

 Below is a copy of our Guidelines which all students are expected to keep to.
 It is important that you are aware of our expectations.